 “Overall, it is a pretty well done study,” Otto Yang, a professor of medicine and associate chief of infectious diseases at the David Geffen School of Medicine at UCLA,” told Gizmodo.
 “But there are at least two big caveats that haven’t been discussed very much that need to be kept in mind.”

-There are other immune cells that our bodies create when a virus or germ we’ve encountered before shows up again, particularly certain types of T cells.
+There are immune cells that our bodies create when a virus or germ we’ve encountered before shows up again, particularly certain types of T cells.
 Like antibodies, these cells are keyed specifically to recognize the returning pathogen.
 And so far, the evidence suggests that being infected with the coronavirus does tend to create a strong T cell response.
 With some viruses, Otto noted, it’s cellular immunity that provides the most protection against reinfection or illness, not antibodies.

 “The second caveat is that if antibodies do correlate with immunity, then it’s not clear what the cutoff would be,” Yang said.